root-project/root/README/ReleaseNotes/v626/index.md

 - Add `Describe` to the `RDataFrame` interface, which allows to get useful information, e.g. the columns and their types.
 - Add `DescribeDataset` to the `RDataFrame` interface, which allows to get information about the dataset (subset of the output of Describe()).
 - `Book` now suports just-in-time compilation, i.e. it can be called without passing the column types as template parameters (with some performance penalty, as usual).
+- As an aid to `RDataSource` implementations with which collection sizes can be retrieved more efficiently than the full collection, `#var` can now be used as a short-hand notation for column name `R_rdf_sizeof_var`

+### Other improvements

+- The scaling to a large amount of threads of computation graphs with many simple `Filter`s or `Define`s has been greatly improved, see also [this talk](https://indico.cern.ch/event/1036730/#1-a-performance-study-of-the-r) for more details

 ## Histogram Libraries